Kelvin-Mwenda/AI-Chatbot/README.md

 # 🤖 AI Chatbot Project
 Creating a simple AI chatbot
----

 ## 📌 Project Overview
 The **AI Chatbot** is a Python-based chatbot designed to assist users with logical reasoning and mathematical queries.
 It leverages OpenAI's GPT model to provide well-structured responses.
-The project follows best practices, including the use of a virtual environment for dependency management.
+The project follows best practices, including using a virtual environment for dependency management.

 ## 🚀 Project Objectives & Achievements